 The self-confessed author of the recent Twitter worm has scored a potentially lucrative job doing security analysis and web development work…

 This obvious attempt at publicity, however, got at least one cracker group riled up.
-They have since posted an email from Mikeyy’s, now hacked, gm ail account listing details of a large portion of Mikeyy’s online life.
-The crackers tarred up the complete web root of Stalk Daily along with a SQL dump of it’s database.
+They have since posted an email from Mikeyy’s, now hacked, Gmail account listing details of a substantial portion of Mikeyy’s online life.
+The crackers tarred up the complete web root of Stalk Daily along with a SQL dump of its database.
 This means that the privacy of anyone who naively signed up is shot to bits.
-The email then goes on to list stats about the virtual machine which ran the sites, including a dump of the last 50 root logins and their source.
+The email then goes on to list stats about the virtual machine which ran the sites, including a dump of the last fifty root logins and their source.

-Also dumped is an except from Mikeyy’s /etc/shadow file which lists the encrypted “hash” of the user accounts on the machine.
+Also dumped is an excerpt from Mikeyy’s /etc/shadow file which lists the encrypted “hash” of the user accounts on the machine.
 These hashes, once acquired, can be cracked by brute force.